A security bush using bio-lasers against a synsect attack

 At the height of their use, the most popular model was known as the Arrankalean Needler, and actually fired a wide range of projectiles, from hypersonic bullets to a sticky fluid that entangled the victim.
 The Arrankalean Needler was most famous for its rigorous sensors and unblemished service records.
 For the first two hundred years after its invention, no Arrankalean Needler was ever fooled into passing an unauthorized person into it's protected area.
 They were, however, not impossible to overpower.

-Inspection of the plant has since determined that the Arrankalean Needler was sentient, but non-sophont, and having a narrow transapient spike (usually to S:1.2 or so) in abilities required to identify authorized beings.
+Inspection of the plant has since determined that the Arrankalean Needler was sentient, but non-sophont, an example of a skillful and vigilant vot in a synanotech body.

 If the Needler is left to grow in the wild, it can reproduce, and will program its offspring to follow the same orders it was given.
 There have been a few documented cases of security bushes taking over a large portion of the biosphere after being abandoned.
 Wild security bushes are sometimes a serious nuisance, carrying out programming laid down thousands of years ago.